soundarmoorthy/foursquare-grails/README.md

 # foursquare-grails

-The applicatio basically is a wrapper for the foursquare venue search API.
-The application is a rest API application based on grails 3.3.11.
+The application is basically a wrapper for the foursquare venue search API.
+It is a rest API based on grails 3.3.11.

 #### Setup
 * Install grails 3.3.11